 READ MORE: 6 Cruise Ship Spots With Gardens & Greenery

-Should I take my dog or cat on a cruise?
+Should I Take My Dog or Cat on a Cruise?

-That meant it suffered an entire sea day without peeing, distressing its owner who truly cared for his canine companion.
+That meant it suffered an entire sea day without peeing, distressing its owner, who truly cared for his canine companion.
 Imagine if that had been a transatlantic cruise.
 You never know in advance how an animal will react to living in the artificial setting of a cruise ship.

 Animal owners should note that cruise lines, including Cunard, do not offer vet services.
-Should Fluffy or Fido fall ill onboard, you’ll have to wait until a port day to find a vet in a foreign country, or hope they can manage until the cruise ends.
+Should Fluffy or Fido fall ill onboard, you’ll have to wait until a port day to find a vet in a foreign country or hope they can manage until the cruise ends.
 Do you want to risk your favorite dog or cat in that way?

-If your animal can’t come ashore, you will be forced to stay onboard with it; Rover can’t hang out in your cabin watching TV and ordering room service while you go on that sightseeing excursion in port.
+If your animal can’t come ashore, you will be forced to stay onboard; Rover can’t hang out in your cabin watching TV and ordering room service while you go on that sightseeing excursion in port.

 The Meow Meow Cruise is an annual sailing that attracts cat lovers who enjoy private group dinners, trivia games, cocktail parties, and scavenger hunts.
-We could not find an existing dog lovers’ cruise, so maybe it’s time for you to organize one!
+I could not find an existing dog lovers’ cruise, so maybe it’s time for you to organize one!